 Amazon Redshift manages all the work of setting up, operating, and scaling a data warehouse: provisioning capacity, monitoring and backing up the cluster, and applying patches and upgrades to the Amazon Redshift engine.
 You can focus on using your data to acquire new insights for your business and customers.

-If you are a first-time user of Amazon Redshift, we recommend that you begin by reading the following sections:
+If you are a first-time user of Amazon Redshift, we recommend that you begin by reading the Amazon Redshift Getting Started Guide.

 This document was last published on February 17, 2017.